perellonieto/slides_flach/2020_turing/MD/Measurement.md

 \end{align}
 $$

-This is a weighted average where the weights do not depend on the performance of the two models (and can be made uniform if needed).
+This is a weighted average where the weights do not depend on the performance of the two models (and can be made uniform, as in cross-validation).

 ### True/false positive rate, recall